-A game to test your brain on the Wii was released 10 years ago today.
+A game to test your brain on the Wii was released on this day in history.

 Big Brain Academy: Wii Degree, developed and published by Nintendo, was released exclusively for the Nintendo Wii in the US on June 11th, 2007.

 - Courtesy: Nintendo

 The game, a follow up to a game in the franchise in the DS, tests the brain power of players with various problems, equations, quizzes, and puzzles.
 The game includes the use of the popular Mii custom characters, as well as single-player and multiplayer modes.